rpkg-dev/pkgsnip/README.md

 ## Installation

-To install the latest development version of pkgsnippets, run the following in R:
+To install the latest development version of pkgsnip, run the following in R:

 ``` r
 if (!("remotes" %in% rownames(installed.packages()))) {